carj/pyPreservica/docs/intro.rst

 Low Level Logging
 ^^^^^^^^^^^^^^^^^^^^^

+pyPreservica now provides low level event hooks into the underlying API requests to the server.
+To use this functionality, create a call back function with the following signature `call_back(r, *args, **kwargs)`

+The first argument is the request object which can be queried.

-pyPreservica now provides low level hooks into the underlying API requests to the server.
-This allows clients to do things such as audit all the API endpoints which are called for example.
+This API allows clients to do things such as audit all the API endpoints which are called for example.

 .. code-block:: python

-    from pyPreservica import *

     def print_url(r, *args, **kwargs):
         print(r.url)